Koushikphy/ML-FlashCards/notes/math/StochasticCalculus.md

 ---

-## verify whether a process is a martingale using Itô’s Lemma
+## Verify whether a process is a martingale using Itô’s Lemma

 ## 🔁 Recap: Itô's Lemma (1D Version)